pwaring/technical-talks/advent-of-code/slides.md

 # What is Advent of Code?

- - Annual coding challenge every December
+ - Annual coding challenge in December
+ - Every year since 2015
  - 1 puzzle (in two parts) per day in Advent
- - Every year since 2015
  - 100,000+ participants each year
  - Free to take part
  - Supported by sponsorship, donations and merchandise